OXID-eSales/twig-admin-theme/README.md

 # twig-admin-theme

-The admin theme for twig engine
+Templates based on the twig engine

+## Issues

+Please forward all issues to https://bugs.oxid-esales.com/ for the project **TBD**.